bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

 ```

 ## Conclusion
 That wasn't so bad, huh?
-It's nice to see a library with such high utility and so little code.
-Hopefully there was at least something to learn from in the source.
+It's nice to see a library with that much utility in that little code.
+Hopefully there was at least something you learned from reading the source.
 If you're interested in reading more async libraries for JavaScript, check out the source to [kriskowal's *q*](https://github.com/kriskowal/q), [Tom and Yehuda's *rsvp.js*](https://github.com/tildeio/rsvp.js), or even [Mozilla's experimental *task.js*](https://github.com/mozilla/task.js) as well.

 Please [feel free to comment](mailto:bsummersett@gmail.com) on feedback, style, etc., as I'm looking to create these posts on a somewhat regular cadence.